aeternity/protocol/channels/virtual-state-channels.md

 ### Virtual State Channel object

-Channel on-chain object holds various channel related data, including participants, total balances dedicated to the channel and etc. It has all the required information to safely close the channel, even in cases of a dispute.
+The channel on-chain object holds various channel-related data, including participants, total balances dedicated to the channel etc. It has all the required information to safely close the channel, even in cases of a dispute.

 #### Object structure

-In cases of Virtual State Channels we produce a regular State Channel object and wrap it around with some additional information.
+In cases of Virtual State Channels we produce a regular State Channel object and wrap it in an object holding some additional information.
 It consists of who the intermediary is and the initial token amounts dedicated by the participant and the intermediary.
 An important detail is that the initial token amounts for the participants are not according to the amounts they've dedicatrs: it is the